 Good Personal Skin Care is a Daily Routine

-Everyone knows the importance of good personal skin care; however, not everyone agrees on what that really means.
+Everyone knows the importance of good personal black skin care; however, not everyone agrees on what that really means.
 Opinions vary wildly on what constitutes “best practices” when it comes to a skin care routine.